Karen Putzer

-Karen Putzer (born 29 September 1978) is a former Italian alpine skier.
+Karen Putzer (born 29 September 1978) is an Italian former alpine skier.

 Biography

 She was born in Bolzano, Italy.
 A specialist of Giant slalom and Super-G, with top rankings in Downhill, Slalom and Combined, she won a total of eight World Cup victories, arriving second in the overall classment in the 2002–2003 season behind Janica Kostelić.
-She won a bronze medal at the 2002 Winter Olympics at Salt Lake City and a bronze and silver medal at the FIS Alpine World Championships 2001 in Sankt Anton am Arlberg.
+She won a bronze medal at the 2002 Winter Olympics at Salt Lake City and a and at the FIS Alpine World Championships 2001 in Sankt Anton am Arlberg.